3kcpadvitoms/3kcpadvitoms/README.md

-- 👋 Hi, I’m @3kcpadvitoms
+- 👋 Hi, I’m @3kcpadvitoms from Kenya software developer working on web development while my heads are up toward being a fullstack and above all a grey hat hacker.
+- i am currently working on Javascript $ React js.
 - 👀 I’m interested in being a front end web developer,cinematographer,web designer and above all cyber security expert.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on any project as long as it entails money,personal development,community change and the humanity as a whole.